verajosemanuel/SwimTheDataLake/content/post/2017-11-21-geocoding-with-r-and-mapzen.md

 # sometimes you have a lot of repeated adresses
 # so, let's geocode just unique adresses
-# MapZen ss free, but don't be rude
+# MapZen is free, but don't be rude

 unique_adresses <- unique(df$complete_adress)